Planning to visit Los Angeles soon? LA is the second biggest city in the USA and there are endless fun things to do in Los Angeles with kids!

 The LA Sightseeing Pass includes guided hikes out here if you did not want to do it yourself.
 It’s perfectly safe and enjoyable to do it solo as a family though!

-Check out this video of a few LA hikes
+Watch this video of a few LA hikes:

 Walk Rodeo Drive

 Probably more suitable as things to do in Los Angeles with teenagers, but another Los Angeles sightseeing activity Kalyra really wanted to do was visit Rodeo Drive.

 She followers a few YouTubers who frequent this street so wanted see all the glitz and glamour.